"I think all of the cast have bright futures..."

 Chris Mosz is a native Tulsan, but his upbringing was not that of an average Oklahoman.
 His father was born in Budapest, Hungary.
 His Hungarian grandmother is a coloratura soprano.
 Chris grew up listening to music from all over the world in his home.
 Music and singing are deeply rooted in his European heritage.

-Chris studied vocal performance at Oklahoma City University for four years.
-While at Oklahoma City University, he had many leading roles such as George Gibbs in Our Town, Ferrando in Così fan tutte, and Le petit vieillard in L'enfant et les sortilèges.
-During the summers, Chris furthered his education and training by attending young artist programs and performing roles like Sam Kaplan in Street Scene, Rinuccio in Gianni Schicchi, and Fenton in Falstaff.
-He made his professional debut with Tulsa Opera as The Young Collector in A Streetcar Named Desire at the start of 2016.
+While at Oklahoma City University, Chris had many leading roles such as George Gibbs in Our Town, Ferrando in Così fan tutte, and Le petit vieillard in L'enfant et les sortilèges.
+During the summers, he furthered his education and training by attending young artist programs and performing roles like Sam Kaplan in Street Scene, Rinuccio in Gianni Schicchi, and Fenton in Falstaff.
+He made his professional role debut with Tulsa Opera as The Young Collector in A Streetcar Named Desire at the start of 2016.

-Chris's most recent endeavor was Central City Opera's 2018 season.
+The following summer Chris was a part of Central City Opera's 2018 season.
 He starred as Damon in Handel's "Acis and Galatea" directed by Ken Cazan.
 Chris was also a part of the rest of the season, as well as a scenes program.
+He was also the recipient of the 2018 Iris Henwood Richards Memorial Award.